texne/proficiency.cs.illinois.edu/index.md

 <p class="alert alert-warning" markdown="1">
 <!--- -->
-**All Spring 2020 CS mid-semester proficiency exams have been cancelled.**
+**All Fall 2020 CS early-semester proficiency exams will be held _online_ the week before the semester begins: August 17th&ndash;21st.**
 <!--- -->
-All students will be welcome to sit for proficiency exams at the beginning of the Fall 2020 semester.
+Specific dates and times will be announced soon, but you will not need to travel back to campus to take any CS proficiency exam.
 <!--- -->
 </p>